 Not the Last False Peak

 Are you a hiker?
 I love to hike, to get out where no one else is, to find the most incredible views, to take in the expansiveness of Colorado.
 Having moved here from Dallas, I took every advantage of living in Evergreen for 15 years, climbing many of our fourteeners and taking in all the trails surrounding our home.
 There’s a term every hiker knows – a “false summit” or “false peak” – it’s when up ahead you see a point on the trail that appears to be the mountain peak.
 However, once that peak is reached, you realize another peak on the mountain higher than you.
 You couldn’t see the actual peak until you reached the false peak, or several false peaks, in Colorado’s varied terrain.
+This is what DMAR Market Trends numbers told us for the month of May.

 Wikipedia says, “False peaks can have significant effects on climbers’ psychological states by inducing feelings of dashed hopes or even failure.”
 Sound familiar?